kubernetes/ingress-nginx/images/custom-error-pages/README.md

 # custom-error-pages

-Example of Custom error pages for the NGINX Ingress controller
+Example of Custom error pages for the Ingress-Nginx Controller